 Powdery mildew can be a serious disease of wheat, barley, or oats.
-Lesions are first noticeable as white, powdery spots on the lower leaves (Photo 9.7A) and stems (Photo 9.7B).
-As the lesions mature, they become darker and sometimes turn grey or salmon with black spots or fruiting bodies (Photo 9.7D).
+Pustules are first noticeable as white, powdery spots on the lower leaves (Photo 12-7A) and stems (Photo 12-7B).
+As the pustules mature, they become darker and sometimes turn grey or salmon with brown or black dots which are fruiting bodies (Photo 12-7D).
 If there is a severe epidemic, clouds of white spores can be seen when walking through the infected grain.
-Powdery mildew can also infect grain heads (Photo 9.7C).
-Mildew lesions on the leaves of stressed wheat plants can appear in "green islands" (Photo 9.7E).
+Powdery mildew can also infect grain heads (Photo 12-7C).
+Mildew pustules on the yellowing leaves of stressed wheat plants can appear in "green islands" (Photo 12-7E).